Clotting Disorders during Pregnancy

 - Do not smoke.
 Nicotine and other chemicals in cigarettes and cigars can damage blood vessels and make it more difficult to prevent a blood clot.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

-Call or have someone call your local emergency number (911) in the US if:
+Call your local emergency number (911) in the US if:

 - You have sudden shortness of breath.